-Similar to the results in Panel A of Table 4, Panel B shows that the frequency of renegotiation and the average discount decline (weakly) monotonically across quintiles: reels shown on a dedicated screen that were predicted to be shown on a shared screen are more likely to receive discounts.
+Similar to the qualitative features of Panel A in Table 4, Panel B shows that the frequency of renegotiation and the average discount decline monotonically across quintiles: reels shown on a dedicated screen that were predicted to be shown on a shared screen are more likely to receive discounts.
 The positive discounts (i.e., after excluding zeros) in column (3) generally decline as well except for in the lowest quintile.
-While the statistical differences between pairs of the table entries are not as stark as in Panel A, the results for the first three quintiles are significantly higher than the result for the fifth quintile at the 5% level or better.
-The results therefore provide additional evidence that future renegotiation outcomes are related to current continuation decisions (in this case, the decision to continue showing a reel on a dedicated screen).
+The quantitative results in Panel B are not as strong as in Panel A: in columns (1) and (2), the first and second quintiles are significantly different from the third, fourth, and fifth quintiles at the 1% level or better, but no other pairs (e.g., Quintile 1 vs Quintile 2, or Quintile 3 vs. Quintile 4 or 5) are significantly different from each other.
+In column (3), the first and second quintiles are significantly different from the fifth quintile at the 5% level, and different from the fourth quintile at the 10% level; no other pairs are significantly different from each other.
+The results in panel B therefore provide additional (but somewhat weaker) evidence that future renegotiation outcomes are related to current continuation decisions-in this case, the decision to continue showing a reel on a dedicated screen.